On this page

 Solution: Create the content config file as shown in Content Collections above.
 Make sure:

-3. The collection names match what the shipyard plugins expect (docs for documentation, blog for blog posts)
+collectionsobject with your defined collections - The collection names match what the shipyard plugins expect (

 Build errors after installation